Charter Amendment Process

 Build Great Places / #thisiscnu

-The call for amendment submissions is open from October 2, 2023 through December 3, 2023.
-The committee will consider submissions and determine if they are suitable for consideration and will also merge and edit proposed amendments or changes for voice and redundancy.
-All amendments put to a vote will be anonymous but authors may be contacted by the committee for edits, merges, or clarifications in the lead up to proposed amendment distribution and voting.
-The final amendments will be shared in Spring 2024 with CNU membership so a vote can be taken digitally in May 2024.
+The call for amendment submissions was open from October 2, 2023 through December 3, 2023.
+The committee considered submissions and determined if they are suitable for consideration.
+They also merged or edited proposed amendments or voice and redundancy.
+All amendments put to a vote were presented anonymously but authors were contacted by the committee for edits, merges, or clarifications in the lead up to proposed amendment distribution and voting.

-• Please confirm your membership at the Urbanist or Discount Urbanist level is in good standing.
-If you have any questions please contact membership@cnu.org
+• Membership at the Urbanist or Discount Urbanist level is in good standing.

 • Amendments should be no more than 50 words in length